 RSE Scotland Asia Partnerships Higher Education Research Fund

-The SAPHIRE scheme is open to researchers, from all Scottish universities and research institutes, that are involved in existing peer-reviewed research projects which:
+The SAPHIRE scheme is open to researchers, from all Scottish universities and research institutes, that wish to establish new or further develop existing peer reviewed research projects which:

 - relate to one of the themes highlighted below.

-- include a partner from either Australia, India, Japan, Pakistan, South Korea, Singapore, and/ or ASEAN (other than Singapore).
+- include a partner from either Australia, India, Indonesia, Japan, Pakistan, New Zealand, Singapore, and South Korea.
 Projects can include additional partners from other countries.

 - Industry participation welcomed as part of consortia.

 a.
 Clean Energy and Environment (inc. animal welfare)